If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Quit?

-Located at the beginning of the game's text, in both the Japanese and localized versions of the game, are strings for a level select that was present in the playable demo featured at Shoshinkai '95.
-It is not the same as the functional Level Select that remains in the final game.
+Located at the beginning of the game's text, in all versions of the game except for EU, is dialog data for a level select and an early pause menu that were present in the playable demo featured at Shoshinkai '95.
+The level select is not the same as the functional Level Select that remains in the final game.
 It was likely only made for the demo, as the source code indicates that the final Level Select was finished before the Shoshinkai '95 Demo; the date is September 6th, 1995, one month before the demo.

 The levels accessible from this menu were: